Cronulla Loop Track

 Cronulla takes its name from The Gweagal word Kurranulla, meaning ‘‘place of the small pink seashell’’.
 The area is a popular with tourists and well known for its surf culture.

 As this is a loop track you could start anywhere.
 We parked the car on Mitchell St opposite Elouera Beach, and set off from there.
-There is plenty of free parking along the beach front and surrounding streets in non-peak times or if you’re coming by train, Cronulla Station is perfectly positioned en route.
-The train takes about an hour from the city.

-This is a very pretty stretch of coastline.
-The water is a gorgeous colour and the richly toned rocks, pitted and rippled by the waves, make a striking contrast.
+This is a particularly pretty stretch of coastline.
+The water is a gorgeous blue-green colour and the richly toned rocks, pitted and rippled by the waves, make a striking contrast.
 You can scramble down roughly hewn paths at various points to the natural rock pools below, though it’s best to wait for the tide to go out.

 Bass and Flinders Point